PDF(129.1 KB) View with Adobe Reader on a variety of devices

 There is no longer any single port that the STP blocks.
 Therefore, there is no potential for a bridging loop.

-There is no speed penalty, as leaving the VLAN by Layer 3 switching is as fast as bridging inside the VLAN.
+There is no speed penalty, as to leave the VLAN by Layer 3 switching is as fast as bridging inside the VLAN.

 There is a single drawback with this design.
 Migration to this kind of design generally implies a rework of the addressing scheme.